Vegans and Cholesterol, like chalk and cheese?

 • Vitamin B3 Niacin – this vitamin can lower LDL cholesterol, but whether it protects from heart attacks and strokes is unknown, and supplements with high levels can cause unpleasant side effects

-• RYRE – red yeast rice extract – proven that it can lower LDL, but supplements vary wildly and correct dosage has not been scientifically established
+• RYRE – red yeast rice extract – proven that it can lower LDL, but supplements vary wildly and correct dosage has not been scientifically established.
+However, one particular supplement does seem to have been carefully formulated.
+See my Dr Vegan HeartPro review here for more information.

 • Oats and pearl barley are a low/no-risk option.
 They contain beta-glucans which help to bind those pesky LDLs and prevent them from being troublesome.
 Eat these foodstuffs regularly